kaedmond24/iam_policies_csv_script/README.md

-# Python NBA Player API to CSV Script
+# Python AWS IAM Policy to CSV ETL Script

 ---

 Created By Kevin Edmond

-Repository for Python NBA Player API to CSV Script: Extract NBA player data and format into a CSV File
+Repository for Python AWS IAM Policy to CSV ETL Script: Extract AWS IAM Policies and format into a CSV File

 ### Instructions: